polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/accounts-addresses-keys.md

 ## Specialized accounts

+Substrate itself doesn't require an specific type of account implementation beyond the SS58 address format that specifies the network that the address belongs to.
 Although most accounts are used to represent a public/private key pair that controls funds or executes transactions, Substrate supports some specialized accounts to control how specific key pairs can be used.
 For example, you might have accounts that require custom cryptographic schemes, can only be used to perform specific functions, or can only access specific pallets.